 § 12 Product Owner Team For a large product, the Product Owner can get overwhelmed.
 Therefore, several people form a team to bridge the business concerns with development, led by the Chief Product Owner.

-§ 13 Development Partnership Communication between the developers and the client is obstructed by arbitrary organizational boundaries.
+§ 13 Development Partnership Arbitrary organizational or political boundaries obstruct communication between the vendor and the client.
 This leads to requirement hand-offs, distrust, and eventually failure.
 Therefore, break down the barriers with a mutual agreement to collaborate frequently.

 § 14 Development Team Many hands make light work, therefore build a stable team to deliver successive increments of the Product Owner’s vision.